Theodore Stratelates: Commemoration

-His annual feast day is commemorated on 8 February (21 February N.S.) or 7 February in the Latin Rite, though this is no longer liturgically celebrated in the Roman Catholic church.
+His annual feast day is commemorated on 8 February or 7 February in the Latin Rite, though this is no longer liturgically celebrated in the Roman Catholic church.

 One of the few ceramic icons in existence, dated to c.
 900, shows Saint Theodore.
 It was made by the Preslav Literary School and was found 1909 near Preslav, Bulgaria (now National Archaeological Museum, Sofia).